 - Use the https protocol instead of http

 - Deploy to netlify, an incredible static web host, for free!

 First, we need to add a custom domain.
 Under Settings navigation menu, look for Domain management, and click on Add custom domain.
 Your domain will be added after a quick verification process.

 Now, enter the DNS panel of the primary domain.

 Enter DNS panel

 You will see a few Netlify nameservers.
 Add them to the custom DNS in your domain registrar.

 For example, I am using namecheap and this is what it should look like.

-Ghost comes with an elegant user interface which allows us to write content peacefully.
-Hosting ghost as a static website is free and comes with other perks such as fast loading speed(SEO), more secure and able to handle huge traffic volumes if a post becomes viral overnight
+Ghost comes with an elegant user interface that allows us to write content peacefully.
+Hosting ghost as a static website is free and comes with other perks such as fast loading speed(SEO), more secure and able to handle huge traffic volumes if a post becomes viral overnight.

 Note: The scripts to generate a static website can be found here.
 They are generously commented.
 Feel free to check it out and leave some feedback if you have tried them.